 Improving current legislation to embrace the need for more sustainable and nature based hydraulic structure solutions for the benefits of future generations.

 It is our desire to collaborate with other IAHR Committees as well as international associations such as the Environmental and Water Resources Institute (EWRI) of ASCE or the International Commission on Large Dams (ICOLD) to organize workshops and symposia as well as technical publications, thus improving the practice of hydraulic engineering as it relates to structures.
+Our Committee also hosts the Working Group on Reservoir Sedimentation, which was formally launched in 2019 during the 38th IAHR World Congress in Panama.

 Given the 20th anniversary of the IAHR Hydraulic Structures Technical Committee in 2018, the Leadership Team decided to create the Philip H. Burgi Best Paper Award, named after the first chair of the Technical Committee Philip H. Burgi.
 This award aims at rewarding the best technical paper presented during the International Symposium on Hydraulic Structures.